8 Black Environmentalists Who Made History [Green Philly]

 See also: 60+ Great Black-Owned Shops and Boutiques in Greater Philadelphia

-Celebrate Black History Month with the Free Library of Philadelphia
+Celebrate Black History Month at the Free Library of Philadelphia

 What does it mean to observe Black History Month?
 Is it just about dates, names, and events...or is it more than that?
 This annual dedication of time allows for a purposeful moment to pay tribute to the generations of African Americans, the struggles, the triumphs, and the hope for progress and an inspiring future.